yeahaq/COMP-7404/README.md

 - **Description**: The UNSW-NB15 dataset is designed for network intrusion detection.
 It includes a variety of synthetic and real attack scenarios, making it a valuable resource for training and evaluating IDS models.

 ### 3. Breast Cancer Wisconsin and Pima Indians Diabetes Database
-- You can download just use the code in the ipynb file.
+- You can download just using the code in the ipynb file.

+## Rough Experimental Results

+We successfully ran the code and got the result.
+Moreover, we visualized the results, and compared our experimental results with the data in the original paper and the results are analyzed.
+The experimental results are generally consistent with the paper, and we will conduct experimental analysis.